 This award-winning rifle has a tremendous number of features and high-quality craftsmanship.
 It won the Golden Bullseye Award from the NRA which means you can trust it’s an excellent product.
 It’s designed to be compact, lightweight, durable and accurate.
 This tactical rifle isn’t as long-range as some of the other more traditional deer-hunting selections.
 However, it’s designed for efficiency and has an extraction system that avoids ejection malfunctions.
 The magazine is beveled which is easy to change and comfortable to hold.
 Its heavy-duty construction includes an upper and lower that is forged.
 The steel feed ramp has excellent ammunition-feeding functionality.
 If you are looking for a professionally designed rifle with excellent features and a lightweight package, this is a great choice for you.

 Now that you’ve reviewed some of the best deer-hunting rifle options on the market, carefully consider the type of hunting you most enjoy.
 Whether you are looking for a long-range mule deer hunt on the plains or stalking elusive whitetails through the woods, there are many options when it comes to deer hunting.
 Once you have decided the type of hunting, you need to consider which options will best suit your style.
-A long-barreled, accurate model like the Remington Model 700 Sendero SF II works well for a smooth, careful kill shot.
-On the other hand, if you need to hike long distances and have low visibility, the DPMS GII AP4 or the H&R Synthetic Handi-Rifle would be great choices.
+A long-barreled, accurate model works well for a smooth, careful kill shot.
+On the other hand, if you need to hike long distances and have low visibility, other options may prove to be better choices.
 Whichever model you choose, any rifle on this list will give you a durable, accurate choice for deer hunting.

 Hunting has been defined as the ending of an animal’s life for food or sport.
 However, many activists include fishing as a form of hunting.